cloudfoundry-attic/cf-docs/source/docs/using/deploying-apps/jvm/play-getting-started.html.md

 Checking play-hello-world...
 OK
 </pre>

-If all goes well, you application should be available at the url you specified during the push.
+Note that you will need to provide a different URL than the one in the example, since the URL must be unique on Cloud Foundry.
+If all goes well, you application should be available at the URL specified during the push.

 ## <a id='next-steps'></a>Next steps - Binding a service ##